TSC General Rules and Information

 (a centerfire, 38-45 cal.,

-and a .22LR) more fully described on this website.
+.22LR Long Guns or AR's below) more fully described on this website.
 TSC are

 only $15, with special additional discounts available.
 The stages are designed